lukicmarko/att.capp.api.reference/apiary.md

 # Group Scenarios

 ## create scenario [post  api/scenario]
 uploads a scenario to the platform, activates and initializes it.
-During the initialization phase the scenario is run current sensor values so that everything is initialized correctly.
+During the initialization phase the scenario is run with the current sensor values so that everything is initialized correctly.

 + Request (application/json)
     + Header